FACT-Finder-Web-Components/documentation/markdown/en/ff-loading-spinner.md

 inexpensive CSS-Animations and does not trigger `layout` or `paint` operations in Blink and Gecko-based browsers.

+The element gets activated by the following events:
+- search
+- filter
+- clearFilter
+- sort
+- advisor

+It is deactivated when the action is completed.

+**Example:** When a search request is sent via the `ff-searchbox` the spinner is activated.
+As soon as FACT-Finder's response is received, the spinner is deactivated.

 ## Usage

 Assuming you have integrated `ff-communication` and `ff-searchbox` you simply